AnicetNgrt/flore1/README.md

 super_sprite = super_asset.to_sprite()
 # That's that simple
 ```
-Done, now let's display it in our previously created scene !
+Done, now let's display it in a scene !

 ### 🎥 Displaying a sprite:
 In order to display our sprite, we will need a Scene instance to put it in.